lukiiis/cinema_chain/README.md

 ## Description

-This web application is designed to ???????????????? kurwa no co.
+This web application is designed to ????????????????  no co.
 This app is used as a website of some cinema network, and allows users to perform various of activities, such as buying tickets for a movie shown in cinema chosen by a client, managing user's accounts by an admin or adding new screenings at specific times by a employee.
 Below is a short list of the most useful and important features website offers:

 #### For Customers